Introduction: Andaman & Nicobar - The Island Paradise

 Top Attractions in Port Blair:

-Cellular Jail (National Memorial): The most significant historical landmark in Andaman, this colonial-era prison once held India's most prominent freedom fighters.
-The jail's architecture, with its seven wings radiating from a central tower, was designed to isolate prisoners completely.
-Today, it stands as a poignant reminder of India's struggle for independence.
-Don't miss the emotional Light & Sound Show that narrates the jail's history through dramatic storytelling.
+- Cellular Jail (National Memorial): The most significant historical landmark in Andaman, this colonial-era prison once held India's most prominent freedom fighters.
+Don't miss the emotional Light & Sound Show that narrates the jail's history.
 The show runs daily at 6:00 PM and 7:15 PM (English show timing varies; closed on Mondays).
-Entry fee is nominal, and the show is absolutely worth attending.

-Corbyn's Cove Beach: Located just 8 km from Port Blair, this coconut palm-fringed beach is perfect for water sports enthusiasts.
+- Corbyn's Cove Beach: Located just 8 km from Port Blair, this coconut palm-fringed beach is perfect for water sports.
 The beach offers jet skiing, banana boat rides, and speed boat rides.
-It's an ideal spot for relaxing evenings, with several beachside cafes and restaurants serving fresh seafood.
-The shallow waters make it safe for swimming, and the beach is well-maintained with changing rooms and washroom facilities.

-Ross Island (Netaji Subhash Chandra Bose Island): Accessible by a short 15-minute boat ride from Port Blair's Water Sports Complex, Ross Island offers a fascinating glimpse into British colonial life.
-Once the administrative headquarters of the British, the island now features picturesque ruins overtaken by nature-including the Chief Commissioner's residence, church, swimming pool, and bakery.
-Peacocks roam freely among the ruins, adding to the island's ethereal charm.
-The island also has a small museum and light & sound show.
-Ferry services operate from 8:30 AM to 2:00 PM with return trips until 5:00 PM.
+- Ross Island (Netaji Subhash Chandra Bose Island): Accessible by a short 15-minute boat ride from Port Blair's Water Sports Complex, Ross Island offers a fascinating glimpse into British colonial life.
+Once the administrative headquarters of the British, the island now features picturesque ruins overtaken by nature.

-North Bay Island: Often called the "Coral Island," North Bay is famous for its vibrant coral reefs and marine life.
-It's excellent for snorkeling, scuba diving, and sea-walk experiences where you can walk underwater while wearing a special helmet.
-Glass-bottom boat rides are perfect for non-swimmers who still want to observe the colorful underwater world.
-The island is accessible via boat from Port Blair's Water Sports Complex.
+- North Bay Island: Often called the "Coral Island," North Bay is famous for its vibrant coral reefs and marine life.
+It's excellent for snorkeling, scuba diving, and sea-walk experiences.

 Timing Tips: Most sightseeing in Port Blair starts around 8:30 AM, with last entries to major attractions closing by 5:00 PM.
-Plan your days accordingly, and reserve evenings for the Cellular Jail Light & Sound Show followed by seaside dinners at local restaurants offering fresh seafood.
+Plan your days accordingly, and reserve evenings for the Cellular Jail Light & Sound Show.

 2. Havelock Island (Swaraj Dweep)-The Adventure Hub